Green Mussels Recipe

 • 4 garlic cloves finely minced or pressed

-• 2 shallots or 1 yellow onion peeled and coarsely chopped
+• 2 shallots or 1 small yellow onion peeled and coarsely chopped

 • ½ cup white wine, champagne, or prosecco